Skip to main content

 Where groups are available:

-LevelSectionWhat varies between groups
+LevelSectionGroup name in UIWhat varies between groups

-Ad SetBudget & ScheduleDaily/lifetime budget, schedule
+Ad SetBudget & ScheduleBudget GroupPer-ad-set daily/lifetime budget, schedule

-AdIdentityFacebook Page, Instagram Account
+AdIdentityIdentity GroupFacebook Page, Instagram Account

-AdAd CreativeMedia, primary text, headlines, descriptions, CTAs
+AdAd CreativeCreative GroupMedia (images/videos), primary text, headlines, descriptions

 How permutations are calculated.
 Groups at the same level multiply with each other.
 If you create three budget groups and three audience groups at the ad set level, the system generates 3 × 3 = 9 ad set variations.
 Add two placement groups and you get 3 × 3 × 2 = 18 ad set variations.
 The Variation Preview panel on the right updates in real time as you add groups.
 Always check this counter before proceeding.